fedesoria/docs/sites/default/content/db/examples/index.md

 # Examples and Patterns

-This is the perfect page to read after checking out the [getting started][1] page.
+This is the perfect page to go after reading the [getting started][1] page.

 ## Mapping structs to tables